open-socialism/open-socialism-site/open-socialism/societies-classic-problems/corruption.md

 ## Non-Systemic Corruption

-This is what most people think of when they hear the word corruption and it is a big deal.
-Illegal corruption is a classical problem and needs to be addressed.
+This is what most people think of when they hear the word corruption and it is a serious threat to any society.
+However, DC has shown that simply through legal means society can be corrupted to greatly favor the already rich.
+This is the bigger concern.